Vintagemotors/Espanso-System-Wide-Autocorrect/README.md

 B -->  For existing users of Espanso:
 1. Open the file in whichever text editor you prefer so long as it supports copying raw text.
-(I use notepad++)
+(I use Notepad++, CotEditor, Kate)
 2. Select and Copy all of the text Starting at "# Beginning of Personal Dictionary"
 5. Open your base.yml file and paste it below the default Espanso contents.
 6. Hit save and wait for the Espanso reload confirmation.